Usability Evaluation

 5. and how much you like using it.

-These factors aren't always equally important for every project.
-They can help designers make products that are user-friendly.
+Each of these five factors aren’t always equally important for every project.

 Short on time or resources?
 These 5 Simple Usability Tips are easy to implement and won’t break the bank.